brandur/sorg/content/nanoglyphs/030-onionskin.md

 None of this means that we're excluding the possibility of using containers either.
 For now we still deploy on Heroku via `git push` (maybe our second most controversial tech decision), but if we migrated somewhere else, it's likely we'd write some thin `Dockerfile` shims because as stated above, OCI is more or less the de facto standard of cloud deployment, and isn't going anywhere.

 So there you have it.
-These days, every engineer and their dog will preach the virtues of minimizing dependencies and keeping things simple, but few actually do it.
+These days, every engineer and their dog/cat/cockatiel will preach the virtues of minimizing dependencies and keeping things simple, but few actually do it.
 Maybe we don't either, but we're giving it our best shot.

 ---